Board of Directors and Group EC: areas of responsibility

 - determines the operating model of the Swiss Re Group and the organisational structure in line with this model and the strategy;

-- issues and regularly reviews the SRL&Group Bylaws, necessary policies and directives, including governance standards and the Group Code of Conduct;
+- issues and regularly reviews the SRL Bylaws, necessary policies and directives, including governance standards and the Group Code of Conduct;

 - regulates and supervises internal control; and

-- regulates the compensation framework of the Swiss Re Group as well as the Board of Directors and Group EC compensation for ultimate approval by the General Meeting of shareholders.
+- regulates the compensation framework of the Swiss Re Group; approves the Group variable compensation pool; proposes the Board of Directors and Group EC compensation to the General Meeting of shareholders for approval.

 Accounting, financial control and financial planning

 - approves the applicable accounting standard for external reporting, budgeting and financial control and planning;